Félicien Kabuga: Arrest and court proceedings

-On 3 June and then on 30 September 2020, French justice system approved the handover of Kabuga to the IRMCT.
+On 3 June and then on appeal on 30 September 2020, the French justice system approved the handover of Kabuga to the IRMCT.
 On 26 October 2020, he was transferred from France to the custody of the IRMCT branch in The Hague.
 He pleaded not guilty.

-In March 2023, Kabuga's trial was suspended to assess claims by his lawyers that he suffered from dementia and was not mentally competent to stand trial.
+Kabuga's trial began on 29 September 2022.
+In March 2023, the trial was suspended to assess claims by his lawyers that he suffered from dementia and was not mentally competent to stand trial.
 The court announced that it had received an independent medical report regarding Kabuga's mental fitness and would be holding further hearings over the coming weeks.
 Several psychiatrists subsequently testified that Kabuga suffered from both vascular dementia and Alzheimer's disease and was not fit to stand trial.

-On 7 June 2023, judges at a United Nations war crimes court in The Hague ruled Kabuga unfit to stand trial.
+On 7 June 2023, the IRMCT ruled Kabuga unfit to stand trial.
 According to the judges, Kabuga was "no longer capable of meaningful participation in his trial".
-This is based on his medical records and reports from staff who cared for him.
+This was based on his medical records and reports from staff who cared for him.
 The court suggested the judges adopt an alternative procedure that resembles a trial as closely as possible but without the possibility of a conviction.

+Death

-Kabuga remains in detention as of 2025, despite the court ordering him to be released.
-Only Rwanda has offered to take him in, and Kabuga rejects repatriation to Rwanda as unsafe.
+Kabuga remained in detention until his death, despite the court ordering his release.
+Only Rwanda offered to take him in, and Kabuga rejected repatriation to Rwanda on the grounds of it being unsafe for him to return.
+He died while under detention in The Hague on 16 May 2026, at the age of 93.

 Personal life

-Kabuga is married to Josephine Mukazitoni and has 11 children.
+Kabuga was married to Josephine Mukazitoni, and had 11 children.
 Two of his daughters are married to two of Juvénal Habyarimana's sons.